-Fernando Tatis Jr. #23 of the San Diego Padres looks on after an at bat against the San Francisco Giants
+Fernando Tatis Jr. #23 of the San Diego Padres waits to bat during the third inning of the MLB game at Chase Field

 When Sandy Koufax made the difficult decision to retire from professional baseball at the peak of his career, many in the baseball world didn't understand his reasoning.
 At the press conference where he told the media, one reporter's question was muffled from the back row, but Sandy asked for someone to repeat it.